supabase/supabase/web/blog/2021-01-02-supabase-beta-december-2020.md

 ### Coming next

 We've go a lot of exciting things planned for Q1 2021.
 We're already planning out Supabase Storage and a Supabase CLI for better local development.
 Let us know if there's something you want us to release as a priority!

+We also have something exciting planned with Vercel and Stripe ... [stay tuned](https://twitter.com/rauchg/status/1331021818681978881).

 ### Get started